puzzle/hugo-techlab/labs/03_first_steps.md

 $ cat public/index.html
 homepage
 ```
 Now the `index.html` exists.
 As you may have noticed the layout file already existed before, but it was empty.
 So we can conclude that empty layouts do not get rendered.
+In lab 5 we will find out how these layouts work.

 In the next lab we will learn how to add content.